Ouest-France/cdp/README.md

     --docker-image=<image_name>                                Specify docker image name for build project.
     --docker-version=<version>                                 Specify maven docker version. deprecated [default: 3.5.3-jdk-8].
     --goals=<goals-opts>                                       Goals and args to pass maven command.
-    --image-pull-secret                                        Add the imagePullSecret value to use the helm --wait option instead of patch and rollout
+    --image-pull-secret                                        Add the imagePullSecret value to use the helm --wait option instead of patch and rollout (deprecated)
     --image-tag-branch-name                                    Tag docker image with branch name or use it [default].
     --image-tag-latest                                         Tag docker image with 'latest'  or use it.
     --image-tag-sha1                                           Tag docker image with commit sha1  or use it.